If you’re pursuing an SMS marketing campaign, you’re going to need a short code, and you may be wondering how much one costs.

-When launching either an SMS or MMS marketing campaign, you'll need to first make the decision of whether you're going to use a dedicated short code, or a shared short code.
-This will have the most impact on how much a short code will cost you.
+Years ago, when launching either an SMS or MMS marketing campaign, you’d need to first decide whether you were going to use a dedicated short code or a shared short code.
+This choice is no longer on the table.
+Now, you can only use a dedicated short code.

-We’re constantly asked the question here at the U.S. Short Code Directory if people can buy a short code, rather than lease a short code.
-The question is understandable, as a dedicated vanity short code is not cheap, as a lease will cost annually $12,000.
-Unfortunately here in the United States, the only option you have is to lease the short code, as there are no options to buy short codes.
-The Common Short Code Administration permits short code leases to be monthly, quarterly, biannual or annual.
+We’re constantly asked here at the Short Code Directory if people can buy a short code rather than lease a short code.
+The question is understandable.
+A dedicated vanity short code is not cheap, and a lease will cost $12,000 per year.
+Unfortunately, here in the United States, buying a short code isn’t an option—you can only lease.
+The Short Code Registry permits monthly, quarterly, biannual, or annual short code leases.

 Short Code Payment Methods

-The Common Short Code Administration permits short code owners to pay for their short code leases with a credit card, electronic funds transfer (EFT), or even a check.
+The Short Code Registry allows short code owners to pay for their short code leases with a credit card, electronic funds transfer (EFT), or even a check.

 Additional Short Code Costs

-It's important to mention that there are other costs associated with short codes that are not included in the vanity short code $1,000/month lease, or the non-vanity short code $500/month lease.
-The costs can include the following...
+There are other costs associated with short code pricing that aren’t included in the lease.
+The costs can include the following:

-- Short Code Provisioning Fees: Many Application Providers or SMS aggregators charge a fee to submit your short code application to the wireless carriers, which starts the short code provisioning process.
-The short code provisioning process is required by the wireless carriers, before you’re able to send and receive messages on your new short code.
+- Short code provisioning fees: Many application providers or SMS aggregators charge a fee to submit your short code application to the wireless carriers, which starts the short code provisioning process.
+The short code provisioning process is required by the wireless carriers; you must do it before you’re able to send and receive messages.

-- SMS Messaging Fees: Just because you’re leasing a short code, doesn’t mean it’s free to send and receiving SMS messages on that short code.
-To send and receive SMS messages on a short code, you’ll have to pay a per SMS fee to either an SMS aggregator, or to your Application Provider.
+- SMS messaging fees: Just because you’re leasing a short code, doesn’t mean it’s free to send and receive SMS messages on that short code.
+To send and receive SMS messages on a short code, you’ll have to pay a per-SMS fee to either an SMS aggregator or to your application provider.

-- MMS Messaging Fees: Just because you’re leasing a short code, doesn’t mean it’s free to send and receiving MMS messages on that short code.
-To send and receive MMS messages on a short code, you’ll have to pay a per MMS fee to either an SMS aggregator, or to your Application Provider.
+- MMS messaging fees: Just because you’re leasing a short code, doesn’t mean it’s free to send and receive MMS messages on that short code.
+To send and receive MMS messages on a short code, you’ll have to pay a per-MMS fee to either an SMS aggregator or to your application provider.

-- Application Provider Fees: In addition to paying for messaging, you’ll also most likely have to pay an Application Provider for the software to host your short code, and provide you with the software platform to use the short code to send and receive short code messages.
+- Application provider fees: In addition to paying for messaging, you’ll also most likely have to pay an application provider for the software to host your short code and the software platform you’ll use to send and receive short code messages.